 Citizens all over the country are beginning to realize the power they possess and the need for them to set things right at this time.
 People have begun to review and comprehend the totality of their fundamental human rights and how it affects them all round, young persons are also waking up to political participation and political awareness, the need for voter’s cards are being emphasized by enlightened persons to the youths.
 Calls have been to recall lazy and unbecoming legislators in both the state and the national houses of assembly.
 In overall estimated statistics, political interests amongst average Nigerian have increased by almost 80%!

 This evolution is the major reason why the government must become as responsive as ever to the populace.
 The demands of the people concerning the protests should be implemented as quickly and efficiently as possible.

 Currently, the nation is gradually degenerating into a state of anarchy.
 However, the government must not use this as an excuse to further meting out negative advances to the public for the will of the people must always prevail.
 The government should ensure that they do all within their power to win back the trust of the people by becoming fast paced in positive decision making.
 Erring members of the unit and the police force in totality should be brought to book and this should not be done behind the eyes of the people.

 If the storm must abate, then justice must prevail.
-Quick steps must be made to absorb citizens back into the society and making them live with purpose again.
-They government must focus on the people’s interest now or run the risk of losing popularity and legitimacy amongst the people.
+Quick steps must be taken to absorb citizens back into society and make them live purposefully.
+The government must focus on the people’s interest now or risk losing popularity and legitimacy amongst the people.

 Mbam Chukwuemeka can be reached through email@example.com